What to Wear In Sedona: A Complete Packing Guide

 Beanie or Warm Hat

 My favorite beanie doesn’t take up much room in my luggage, and besides, you never know when you’ll need a little extra warmth on those early or late hikes in Sedona.
-Great for those adventures in the colder weather.

 Sunglasses

 I’m in love with Foldies Sunglasses!
 I’ve been wearing them for over a year now, and they are my go-to for traveling!
-They fold down three times and slide right into my pocket.
+They fold three times and slide right into my pocket.
 Perfect for someone like me who loves keeping it light and easy!

 Neck Fan

 You would be surprised how much you’ll love a portable neck fan to keep you cool on your hikes.
 I discovered how much I appreciate a fan while hiking in Kauai, Hawaii.
-I get really hot in the face when I hike, and this neck fan was a game-changer for me!
+I get really hot in the face when I hike, and this neck fan has been a game-changer for me!

 Gloves

-These running/hiking gloves not only keep your hands warm but they will help protect your hands in Sedona when you have to do a bit of rock scrambling to get to some popular landmarks like Cathedral Rock or the Devil’s Bridge.
-Pack a light pair, no matter the season.
-You’ll be happy you did.
+These running/hiking gloves not only keep your hands warm but they will help protect your hands when you have to do a bit of rock scrambling to get to some popular landmarks like Cathedral Rock or the Devil’s Bridge.

 Water shoes